bitcoin/bips/bip-segdata-peer-services.md

 ### Service bits and negotiation

 - **`NODE_SEGDATA`** = `(1 << 12)`: the peer relays SegData entries and serves the full `segdata` archive since activation.
 The guarantee is one of depth, the full range since activation, not of every individual entry.
-Per-entry exclusions are permitted and answered with `notfound`, and only systematic failure to serve within range forfeits the claim (§Retention-coverage advertising).
+Per-entry exclusions are permitted and answered with `notfound`, and only systematic failure to serve within range forfeits the claim ([Retention-coverage advertising](#retention-coverage-advertising-segdatacov)).
 A node not covering the full range MUST NOT set the bit, the BIP-159 rule for `NODE_NETWORK`.
 Service bits travel in `addr` relay, so syncing nodes discover archival coverage before connecting.
 - **`NODE_SEGDATA_LIMITED`** = `(1 << 13)`: the peer relays SegData entries and guarantees serving `segdata` for the most recent 288 blocks (D7).
 The direct analogue of `NODE_NETWORK_LIMITED`, with the same 288-block window and the same reorg-serving rationale.
 Nodes setting `NODE_SEGDATA` SHOULD also set `NODE_SEGDATA_LIMITED`, as archival nodes signal both BIP-159 bits today.

 Both bits imply entry-relay capability.
 By default a node retains SegData for the blocks it stores, so a default-configured unpruned node is archival and sets both bits.
-A node retaining less sets only `NODE_SEGDATA_LIMITED` and advertises any intermediate coverage (§Retention-coverage advertising).
+A node retaining less sets only `NODE_SEGDATA_LIMITED` and advertises any intermediate coverage ([Retention-coverage advertising](#retention-coverage-advertising-segdatacov)).
 If a connection's advertised coverage states a tier lower than the bits imply, that coverage governs for the connection.
 Bits are discovery hints in `addr` gossip and may be stale, and the advertised coverage is the per-connection commitment.

 - **`sendsegdata`**: an empty negotiation message sent between `version` and `verack`, following the [BIP-339](bip-0339.mediawiki) (`wtxidrelay`) pattern.
 A node sends it only to SegData peers (either bit) at a protocol version of 70017 or higher (proposed, pending assignment).
 Entry-bearing relay is active on a connection only when both sides have sent it.
 Otherwise the connection carries entry-stripped relay (D3).
 Sending `sendsegdata` after `verack` is a protocol violation.